dereklukacs/waiting-game/stickrunner/iteration.md

 let's make it so that control of the mob is just done with mouse move, not drag.
 And make clicking the shooting action instead of auto shoot

 ========= UNFINISHED TASKS BELOW THIS LINE =======

+the zombies are still too easy. make them increase in numbers faster

+the mousemove range is too big, let's reduce the width of the dynamic range and have a deadzone on the outside.
+Let's say 25% on either side is a deadzone